 ABOUT VANJA’S WORK

 Vanja Karas creates works of conceptual vivacity, beauty, and emotional poignancy.
 Her thought-provoking and richly visual work often revisits the major motifs of the old masters and still life and translates them for the modern world.
 She explores the timeless themes of life, death, transience and the irrevocable passing of time, as well as the constant interplay of memory and immediacy.
 Vanja’s works invite us to pause, stop time and reconsider what it means to be human.
 She is interested in altering perspectives and in turn opens the idea of existence and reflection within her work: the ordinary sits alongside the surreal, demanding our renewed participation and creating a lingering sense of what is beyond.
-In her thought-provoking and richly visual work, Vanja often explores the beauty of ambiguous symbolic significance of birds across cultures and history, and the way they universally relate to both life and death.
+In her thought-provoking and richly visual work, Vanja often explores in her work the ambiguous symbolic significance of birds across cultures and history, and the way they universally relate to both life and death.
 On the one hand, birds are commonly associated with life, freedom, fertility and longevity.
 On the other they are seen as spirit bearers of the dead or premonitions of impending calamity and death.
 As a form of Jungian archetype, birds reflect a fundamental aspect of human nature—the denial of death as finality through a desire for renewal, transformation, and rebirth.

 ‘As human beings we seem to be permanently caught up in the storm between continual change and repetitive patterns of both history and human nature.
 This storm is what we seem to call progress.
 My artistic practice in the broadest terms explores the nature of transience and impermanence as the core of our existence but also the cyclic conception of time and its broad recurrent patterns.
 Ultimately my work is attempting to depict the cyclical nature of something that is forever different but ultimately always the same.
 In my practice I work in space, in print and on screen.’